 All research projects involving personal data are scrutinised and approved by a research ethics committee.
 In addition, the University will carry out data protection impact assessments on high risk projects, and when working with external collaborators, we will put in place appropriate contracts to protect your information.
 Should the proposed research project include collaborators outside of the UK or we need to transfer your data outside then we will let you know if the receiving country or organisation is deemed to have adequate data protection provision.
 Where a country or organisation does not have adequate protections we will put safeguards in place.
 Details of these safeguards can be provided to you upon request to Legal and Compliance Services.

 Where UoW engages a third party to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the UK GDPR

 UoW takes measures to enable data to be restored and accessed in a timely manner in the event of a physical or technical incident.

 UoW also ensures that we have appropriate processes in place to test the effectiveness of our security measures.

-The GDPR and DPA 2018 requires that personal data should be kept for no longer than is necessary for the purposes for which the personal data are processed (except in certain specific and limited instances).
+The UK GDPR and DPA 2018 requires that personal data should be kept for no longer than is necessary for the purposes for which the personal data are processed (except in certain specific and limited instances).

 The University expects that its researchers will not keep your information for longer than is necessary for the purposes of the research and will be anonymised or pseudonymised, by removing identifying information and replacing this with an artificial identifier or code, where possible.
 The duration of time we will store your data is dependent on a number of factors, such as the requirements of the research funder or the nature of the research.
 Further details about how long personal information obtained for research is kept can be found in our University Records Retention Schedule.